hzeller/cnc-slot/README.md

 This was originally discussed on [a gist](https://gist.github.com/hzeller/65a6a0b18b8936f87faa7d9be047f4e0).

+## Pre-Version 1.0

+Note, Version 1.0 is not released yet, there might still be small changes till Version 1 is concluded after comments have been integrated.
+In particular some currently `N/C` pins might be connected and the last pins in the wide 36-pin configuration might change.

 ## Why a standard connector ?

 Status quo is, that there are many boards out there that each provide their own